AndresMontemayorSalinas/CodeWarsOctober/README.md

-# CodeWarsSeptember
+# CodeWarsOctober

-Repo to begin development of the code wars for September
+Repo to begin development of the code wars for October